chasetbass5/Media-Server-Set-Up/README.md

 - **Media Management**: Includes popular tools like Plex for media streaming, qBittorrent for downloading, and Sonarr, Radarr, Overseerr, and Prowlarr for managing and organizing your media library.
 - **Dockerized Services**: All components run as Docker containers, making it easy to deploy, manage, and update.

+## Requirements

+- Docker and Docker Compose installed on your system.
+- A VPN provider compatible with Gluetun (e.g., NordVPN, PIA, etc.).
+- Basic knowledge of Docker and networking.

 ## Installation

 # 1) Download the docker-compose.yml file from the repository to your server: